michaelcale/books/books/go/0360-http-client/000-index.md

 SOId: 1422
 ---

-Package [`net/http`](https://golang.org/pkg/net/http/) in Go standard library provides functionality to make HTTP network requests.
+Package [`net/http`](https://golang.org/pkg/net/http/) in standard library provides functionality to make HTTP network requests.

 In the examples we use [httpbin.org](http://httpbin.org/) which is a clever service that can return specific HTTP responses, which is useful for demonstrating various aspects of HTTP protocol.